“Petrol” is a common term used all over the world. But did you know that the name was invented by Haltermann Carless in 1893?

-An agreement was set-up between Simms and Carless regarding the sale of „Launch Spirit“ for the Daimler launches.
+An agreement was set-up between Simms and Carless regarding the sale of “Launch Spirit” for the Daimler launches.
 Both realized the importance of having a distinctive name for their new product if they want to keep the supply of mineral spirit in the company‘s hand.
-They thought of several names, and finally came up with the name „Petrol“.
-It was called by that name ever since.
+They thought of several names, and finally came up with the name “Petrol”.
+It has been named that ever since.

 Carless motor fuel “Petrol” represented an amazing success story, as it played an important role in the evolving automotive and racing market in the UK.

-Carless tried to register the trade mark „Petrol“, but unfortunately the Registrar of Trade Marks had not admitted the name on the grounds that it was a descriptive word and by law then stood, although a new word, it could not be registered.
+Carless tried to register the trade mark “Petrol”.
+Unfortunately the Registrar of Trade Marks would not admit the name on the grounds that it was a descriptive word and by law, although a new word, could not be registered.

 (From the book „Fueling Success at Carless“, p.
 31)